xtirian/Frontend-Mentor-SnyderCut/sp-developer-portfolio/README.md

 - [Image component](https://medium.com/frontendweb/how-to-add-an-image-in-next-js-5c1065450e3a) - At first it helped me to use images in the project, but when I bade the build and the deploy, all the images are with some bug that the page couldn't find the address of the images.
 So I rollback for the tag <img> and everything worked well.
 I should look for that in the future

 - [Git flow Tutorial (PT-BR)](https://youtu.be/394mc6PV8t8?si=d-3bCko1WxLxbZ9V)

+## Updates

+### **Version 1.1**
+This version recieve some improvments.The 'Contact Me' Button, now has the scrollIntoView function passed by useRef.

+The Home page was divided in three components, HeroBanner, Projects and Staks

+I tried to create the card as a component, but the tailwind wasn't helping me, since it keep cant using the image as background.
+I had to put the addres of the image, so it work, and the put the props.
+But since it wasn't good looking, I just let the card there and in the next update I'll remake the card.